-- Write up your conversation as soon as possible on the record of concern form and hand it to the designated person. - Seek support if you feel distressed. - In an emergency take the action necessary to help the child, for example, call 999; - Report your concern to the DSL as soon as possible, unless it involves an allegation against a member of staff or volunteer in which case the procedures in Appendix 1 should be followed. - If the DSL is not available, ensure the information is shared with a deputy DSL (or in their absence, with the most senior person in the school) that day.
+- Write up your conversation as soon as possible on the Record of Concern Form and hand it to the designated person. - In an emergency take the action necessary to help the child, for example, call 999; - Report your concern to the DSL as soon as possible, unless it involves an allegation against a member of staff or volunteer in which case the procedures in Appendix 1 should be followed. - If the DSL is not available, ensure the information is shared with a deputy DSL (or in their absence, with the most senior person in the school) that day.
 If there is a risk of immediate serious harm to a child and it is not possible to report the matter in accordance with this procedure, a referral should be made to children's social care immediately.
-See paragraph 5 below. - Do not start your own investigation; - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - Complete a pupils concern form (see Appendix 3) - Seek support for yourself if you are distressed.
+See section C. below. - Do not start your own investigation; - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family; - Seek support for yourself if you are distressed.

-A record of concern form is provided in Appendix 3 of this document.
+A Record of Concern Form is provided in Appendix 3 of this document.